Kalinga/pythonLearning/projects/twitter_sentiment/README.md

 **Celebrity Icon quality:** The Link for the celebrity icon was of small size, and displaying that in the pyplot was getting blurred.
-So I looked for a better image, that i found from desktop webside and found a pattern in the link for the smaller image and bigger image.
+So I looked for a better image, that i found from desktop website and found a pattern in the link for the smaller image and bigger image.
-For example:
+See below images, The links for the images differ in the last part of the links.

 ![Smaller Image](https://images-na.ssl-images-amazon.com/images/M/MV5BMjE1MjQ3MjQyOF5BMl5BanBnXkFtZTcwMTYxODgwNQ@@._V1._CR1,0,1388,2048_SX40_SY59.jpg "Ron Eldard ")
 ![Larger Image](https://images-na.ssl-images-amazon.com/images/M/MV5BMjE1MjQ3MjQyOF5BMl5BanBnXkFtZTcwMTYxODgwNQ@@._V1_QL50_SY1000_CR0,0,666,1000_AL_.jpg "Ron Eldard ")
-The link for the images differ in the last part of the links.

 __Additional packages installed:__